vindaalex/core/homeassistant/components/multizone_thermostat/README.md

 ### master mode:
-With this mode a zoned heating system an be created.
+With this mode a multizone heating system an be created.
 Controlled rooms (satelites) can be linked to a master.
 The setpoint, room temperature and valve position will be read from the satelites and are averaged based on the room area.
 This mode can be run in combination with PID and Linear mode and in addition a satelite valve position PID controller is present.
 The satelite valve PID controller is defeind under master config

 The valve control is based on NC actuators